alex-monti/Master-Thesis/README.md

     - plot_clusters: Plot the data points and color them based on the cluster they are associated with (q(t|x)).

-    - DIB_curve: Plot the DIB curve from a joint distribution p(x,y) and some values of beta.
+    - DIB_curve: Plot the DIB curve from a joint distribution p(x,y) and some values of beta by using geom_DIB.

     - compute_entropy_over_beta: Compute H(T) for different chosen values of beta from the joint distribution p(x,y).
 We can choose which algorithm we want to use in this function.

+    - geom_DIB_on_alternatives: Compute q(t|x), q(t) and q(y|t) from a joint distribution p(x,y) by using the deterministic information bottleneck method (hard clustering) without fixing the number of iterations but by using a metric criterion for convergence.
+It also fixes the maximum number of clusters to the number of alternatives instead of the number of datapoints.

+    - DIB_curve_on_alternatives: Plot the DIB curve from a joint distribution p(x,y) and some values of beta by using geom_DIB_on_alternatives.

 - functions_NLM.py: File containing different functions to compute a NLM.
 Here is an exhaustive list:
     - estimate_nested_logit: Estimate parameters for a nested logit model using maximum likelihood estimation.